MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 ---
-title: Update the Network Controller certificates
+title: Renew or change Network Controller certificates before they expire
-description: This article describes how to update Network Controller certificates that haven't expired.
+description: This article describes how to renew Network Controller certificates before they expire.
 author: ManikaDhiman
 ms.author: v-mandhiman
 ms.topic: conceptual
 ms.date: 08/16/2022
 ---

-# Update the Network Controller certificates
+# Renew or change Network Controller certificates before they expire

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2

-If you are using Software Defined Networking (SDN), Network Controller is one of the three major components that you deploy.
-You can deploy Network Controller in both domain and non-domain environments.
-In domain environments, Network Controller authenticates users and network devices by using Kerberos; in nondomain environments, you must deploy certificates for authentication.
+In your Software Defined Networking (SDN) infrastructure, you can deploy Network Controller in both domain and non-domain environments.
+In domain environments, Network Controller authenticates users and network devices by using Kerberos; in nondomain environments, you must deploy certificates for authentication, authorization, and encryption.

-This article provides instructions on how to change or update your Network Controller certificates before their expiration.
+This article provides instructions on how to renew or change Network Controller certificates before they expire.

 > [!IMPORTANT]
-> Don't use this article for updating your Network Controller certificates after their expiration.

-> [!WARNING]
-> Don't remove any existing Network Controller certificates.
+> If Network Controller certificates have already expired, don't use instructions in this article to renew them.

+For an overview information about Network Controller, see [What is Network Controller?](network-controller-overview.md).

-## When to update Network Controller certificates
+## When to renew or change Network Controller certificates

-You can change or update the certificates when:
+You can renew or change Network Controller certificates when:

 - The certificates are nearing expiry.
-You can renew the certificates at any point before they expire.
+You can renew certificates at any point before they expire.

   > [!NOTE]
   > If you renew existing certificates with the same key, you are all set and don't need to do anything.

 - You want to replace a self-signed certificate with a Certificate Authority (CA)-signed certificate.

    > [!NOTE]
    > While changing the certificates, ensure that you use the same subject name as of the old certificate.